 · Vehicle costs – servicing, tyres, repairs, a new car

-· Holiday – family holiday, honeymoon, gap year
+· Holiday – family holiday, honeymoon, funding a gap year

 · Wedding costs – dress, venue, invitations, photographer